Let us make your dreams of becoming a school counselor a reality with our newest program.

 - be able to impact K-12 student learning

-The Doane University Master of Arts in School Counseling program is designed for licensed teachers who have taught for two years.
+The Doane University Master of Education in School Counseling program is designed for licensed teachers who have taught for two years OR take 12 hours of coursework in teacher education and complete an approved Special Education and Human Relations course, as designated by the Nebraska Department of Education.
 It will include:

 - 48 hours of course work